 To disentangle these hypotheses, we test whether the presence of a large shareholder or other corporate governance characteristics affect the level of integrity capital.
-We find that the only corporate governance characteristic that is statistically significant is the presence of large shareholder (at least 5% ownership share), yet it has a negative correlation with the level of integrity.
-Thus, it looks like a focus towards shareholders value maximization undermines the ability of a company to sustain a high level of integrity capital.
+We find that the only corporate governance characteristic that is statistically significant is the presence of a large shareholder (at least 5% ownership share), yet it has a negative correlation with the level of integrity.
+Thus, it looks like a focus towards shareholders' value-maximization undermines the ability of a company to sustain a high level of integrity capital.

 The rest of the paper proceeds as follows.
-Section 1 introduces the theoretical background of the analysis.
-Section 2 describes the set of values advertised by S&P 500 companies.
-Section 3 presents the main data used.
-Section 4 discusses how we deal with the econometric problems created by a potential halo effect.
-Section 5 presents the correlation between integrity and firm's performance measures.
-Section 6 explores the relation between integrity and several governance variables.
-Section 7 concludes.
+Section 2 introduces the theoretical background of the analysis.
+Section 3 describes the set of values advertised by S&P 500 companies.
+Section 4 presents the main data used.
+Section 5 discusses how we deal with the econometric problems created by a potential halo effect.
+Section 6 presents the correlation between integrity and firm's performance measures.
+Section 7 explores the relation between integrity and several governance variables.
+Section 8 concludes.

-1. Theoretical Framework
+2. Theoretical framework

-1.1 Definition of corporate culture
+2.1.
+Definition of corporate culture

 There are several definitions of corporate culture.
-One view (see for example, Cremer 1993) is that culture represents the unspoken code of communication among members of an organization.
+One view (see, for example, Cremer, 1993) is that culture represents the unspoken code of communication among members of an organization.
 A related view is that culture is a convention that helps coordination, like which side of the road we drive on.
-The managerial literature focuses on the notion of culture as "a set of norms and values that are widely shared and strongly held throughout the organization" (O'Reilly and Chatman (1996)).
+The managerial literature focuses on the notion of culture as "a set of norms and values that are widely shared and strongly held throughout the organization" (O'Reilly and Chatman, 1996).
 In this literature the function played by culture is that of "social control."
 According to O'Reilly (1989), most individuals care about the people who surround them.
 Thus, if we share a common set of expectations with the people we work with, we are under their control whenever we are in their presence.
 In this respect, culture complements more traditional control systems, such as incentives.
-This notion is close to Kreps (1990) and Erhard et al (2007), who emphasize one particular value: integrity, defined as "the quality or state of being complete; in an unbroken condition; sound."
+This notion is close to Kreps (1990) and Erhard, Jensen, and Zaffron (2007), who emphasize one particular value: integrity, defined as "the quality or state of being complete; in an unbroken condition; sound".

 We choose to use the O'Reilly and Chatman (1996) definition for two reasons.
-First, this definition is similar to the one now prevailing in neoclassical economic models that use culture (e.g., Guiso et al (2008) and (2010) and Tabellini (2008)).
+First, this definition is similar to the one now prevailing in neoclassical economic models that use culture (e.g., Guiso, Sapienza, and Zingales, 2008, 2011; Tabellini, 2008).
 Second, this value component of culture is easier to measure and thus facilitates our empirical task.

 However, there is a difference in the way these values can be interpreted.
 In Kreps (1990), corporate values are simply the reputation that a company has developed over time.
 Thus, corporate culture does not change the preferences of individuals; it only alters their incentives in a repeated game.
-By contrast, in Hodgson (1996) a corporate culture is able to modify the preferences of individuals and induce them to internalize some norms.
+By contrast, in Hodgson (1996), a corporate culture is able to modify the preferences of individuals and induce them to internalize some norms.

-1.2 Why culture might matter
+2.2.
+Why culture might matter